 2. Assists employees in preparing for retirement by remaining current on retirement matters and serving as the University’s contact person for the public retirement systems with the State of Missouri, informing the administration on retirement matters, responding to fiscal note requirements from the State of Missouri on retirement matters, coordinating the annual Pre-Retirement Seminar for employees and their spouses, meeting with each employee considering retirement to answer questions and assist them with filing and follow-up on required retirement paperwork, and obtaining retirement benefit estimates from MOSERS.

 3. Coordinates the biannual updating and publication of the staff employee handbook by coordinating a review by a focus group of employees, leading professional HR staff in a review of policies, explaining changes to the President and Administrative Council, preparing the board resolution for handbook approval, and ensuring the handbook’s distribution and availability.

-5. Informs the University community on relevant issues regarding the fringe benefits program by writing a variety of communication pieces for distribution to faculty, staff, and retirees, including articles published in The Missouri Insider, E-ssential News, maintaining information related to fringe benefits available and accessible to employees on the Human Resources website, serving as an ex officio member of the Fringe Benefits Committee, and addressing various university constituencies on fringe benefit topics.
+5. Informs the University community on relevant issues regarding the benefits program by writing a variety of communication pieces for distribution to faculty, staff, and retirees, maintaining information related to fringe benefits available and accessible to employees on the Human Resources website, serving as an ex officio member of the Fringe Benefits Committee, and addressing various university constituencies on fringe and voluntary benefit topics.